In this section

 An Affordable Lifestyle

 If you’re looking to put down roots, Bradford offers great value.
-Last year, period terrace properties sold for an average of around £94,000, with semi-detached properties selling at about £125,000.
+In December 2020, period terrace properties sold for an average of around £100,000, with semi-detached properties selling at about £142,000.
 The average cost of a house in Bradford was a whopping £100,000 lower than the national average.
-Meanwhile, average monthly rents in Bradford are almost half the national average.
+Meanwhile, average monthly rents in Bradford are just over half the national average.
 And with city and countryside to choose from, there’s something for all tastes.

-The city centre boasts a brand new Westfield shopping centre – as well as what is probably the most impressive Waterstones in England, housed in the former Wool Exchange.
+The city centre boasts the new Broadway shopping centre – as well as what is probably the most impressive Waterstones in England, housed in the former Wool Exchange.
 The “old-meets-new” theme continues in Sunbridge Wells – Victorian tunnels under the city centre which have been renovated and re-opened with bars, eateries and independent retailers.

 Food and Drink